seanpquinn/new_web/_projects/1_project.markdown

     Fourth generation preamp board.
 </div>

-To achieve highest possible $$\Delta \beta / \beta$$ the end to end timing resolution should be as high as possible.
+To achieve highest possible $$\Delta \beta / \beta$$ the end-to-end timing resolution should be as high as possible.
 With the fourth generation boards we are able to exceed the requirement of 500 ps.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">